Mrs. Allison Kosmider

 Medications: The school nurse will administer all medications.
 Please contact the nurse if your child is to be given any medicine during school hours.
 Do not send medicine to school in your child’s backpack.
 This includes cough drops and “sore throat lollipops”.

 Birthdays: Children may celebrate birthdays in school.
 You may send in a special treat on this day.
-According to school policy, birthday treats cannot be something sweet-cupcakes, cookies, cake, etc. Please let me know ahead of time if you plan to celebrate your child’s birthday at school.
+Please let me know ahead of time if you plan to celebrate your child’s birthday at school.

 **If you have any questions, please contact me at school at 459-8798 or email firstname.lastname@example.org.

 A positive, pro-active attitude is taken with discipline.
+Students are rewarded with pennies.
+They keep a bank and will be able to visit the treasure box at the end of the week.
 When a minor problem arises with a student, he or she will be given a non-verbal response, such as a signal or eye contact, to correct the behavior.
 If that is not effective, we will employ other responses.
 This may include, but is not limited to, saying the student’s name, moving to the student, or getting the student actively involved in the lesson or activity.
-If the student continues to misbehave, he/ she will then put their clothespin from the “ready to learn” block to “teacher’s choice”.
-If the student continues to misbehave, the student will move his clothespin to the next block.
-Other consequences will be employed.
-These may include, but are not limited to, loss of privileges, making up lost time during recess or classroom “free-time”, phone call to a parent, or a visit with the principal.
+Also they may have pennies taken when behavior continues.

 - Are disrespectful to another student or adult.

-- Cannot sit still or purposely interfere with another student’s learning.
+- Cannot sit still or purposely interfering with another student’s learning.